Jade-Someda/Edge-Computing-Final-Project-CS131/README.md

 * We were running low on RAM and Disk Space.
 Our Disk Space was so low that the Edge Device's ability to keep track of time was off, and our CPU was so overloaded/RAM extremely low that our mouse stopped being able to click icons on the screen.
 We had to delete unnecessary files to resolve the Disk Space issue, and we virtualized RAM memory by using Swap Space to resolve the low RAM.

 # Reflection:
 We successfully were able to train a model with a dataset of 500+ images, with 40 Epochs and a batch size of 2.
 Our Webcamera was our vision system, and the Jetson Nano was able to detect our labels with the training.
-Once a label was detected, the codebase would trigger communication to Google Cloud, which would then send a notification/message via Gmail, viewed via Phone.
+Once a label was detected, the codebase would trigger communication to Google Cloud, which would then send a notification/message using Gmail and the message was viewd on a phone.
 \
 \
 For instance: If a worker was detected not wearing a helmet, a message regarding this hazard was sent.